gavinlyonsrepo/RpiMotorLib/Documentation/L298N_DC.md

 -------------------------------------------

-The file rpi_dc_lib.py contains code for this component It consists of a class called L298NMDc and five functions The five functions is called:
+The file rpi_dc_lib.py contains code for this component It consists of a class called L298NMDc and five methods The five functions is called:
 1. forward = Drive motor forward,  passed one argument = duty cycle %
 2. backward = drive motor backward,  passed one argument = duty cycle %
 3. stop = stop motor, passed one argument = duty cycle %
 4. brake = brake motor,  passed one argument = duty cycle %
-5. cleanup = turn off the 3 GPIO pins and will also run GPIO.cleanup() passed a boolean if False just turn off te 3 GPIO useds by motor, if True run in-built GPIO.cleanup() function.
+5. cleanup = turn off the 3 GPIO pins and will also run GPIO.cleanup() passed a boolean if False just turn off the 3 GPIO used by motor driver, if True run in-built GPIO.cleanup() function.

 Example: